What is deformational plagiocephaly?

 - Early birth (prematurity).
 The skull bones of premature babies are softer.
 And many premature babies spend a lot of time in the hospital on respirators with their heads in the same position.

 - Back sleeping.
 Babies who sleep on their back or in a car seat without changing positions for long periods of time can develop flat heads.
-But to reduce the risk for SIDS, babies should sleep on their back.
+But to reduce the risk for SIDS, babies should always sleep on their back until they are 1-year-old.

 Who is at risk for deformational plagiocephaly?